 - Support: How accessible is your board software provider?

 While there are many digital board apps to choose from, board software is certainly not a commodity.
 Excellent customer support is essential for administrators who are stuck and need to distribute board papers on time OR a board member trying to access a critical paper the day before the meeting.
 Are there options for induction or user training?
 Can the training be recorded and made available on an ongoing basis?
 Are there comprehensive online help resources in place?
 This is where it can be important to check reference sites like www.capterra.com OR interview existing clients: sometimes the advertised customer-support experience doesn’t live up to it’s billing.

 - Governance Good Practice: Will This board software improve your governance and efficiency?

 Does the software prompt good practice?
 Such as introducing key discussions and decisions early in the agenda OR including health and safety as a default agenda item OR auto-prompting approval of the minutes at the next meeting.

 Is the software smart?
 Does it provide for automatic deletion of board member’s private notes on board papers, which you may not want to be discoverable in the event of some future legal dispute.

 Does the software increase board efficiency?
 Does it automate routine board tasks that don’t need to be repeated manually.
 I.e. can you enter an action item once in the minutes and have it automatically populate the action item register and support automated reminders?
 Does it support group meeting announcements and reminders?

-Your business and board may end up with a ‘shopping list’ of features and functions they would like to utilise.
-Here’s a list of features you’d expect to find in robust, modern board software:
+Your board may have a ‘shopping list’ of features they would like to utilise.
+Here’s a list of features you would expect to find in robust, modern board software:

 Security is certainly a consideration of boards adopting new technology, and with good reason.
 Hackers work tirelessly trying to break electronic security and gain access to an organisation’s systems to spy, steal, or extort.
 Often, hackers are able to do this without a company even knowing its security has been compromised.